 There are a limited number of funds available for 2019/2020, so please make your application as soon as possible.

 Please be advised that this facility is only available to students with a UK bank account (inc Northern Ireland).

 The above payment schedule is for Level 4 of the Foundation Degree.
-Progression to Level 5 is automatic upon successful completion of your Level 4.
-The same payment schedule applies to Level 5.
+Progression to Level 5 and Level 6 is automatic upon successful completion of your Level 4 or 5.
+The same payment schedule applies to Level 5 and 6.

 There are a number of funding options available and it can be complicated establishing the most appropriate route for you, so if you would like any advice then please do not hesitate to contact our Registrars by telephone (020 7376 3377) or email (email@example.com)